 The Peace Corps Response Volunteer (PCRV) will assist in medical and surgical nursing lectures with focus on practical skills, provide short lectures in addition to class lectures and skills labs, and work closely with faculty who teach medical and surgical nursing.
 Additionally, the PCRV will provide support to fourth-year students in medical and surgical rotation in skills labs, provide guidance on research methodology for student research, and proctor student exams and grade papers.
+This position will not include involvement in or provision of any direct patient assessment, management, or care, the provision of any counseling services, or any supervision or conducting of clinical research.
 The goal of this assignment is to train and support AAMSoN faculty and students to improve their medical and surgical nursing programming.

 • 3-5 years’ experience Medical- Surgical Nursing including critical care.